Entertainment Magazine: Iron Door Mine

 Romero ruins built on the city of Ciru?

 There is an area near the Sutherland Wash in the Catalina State Park with a known Hohokam Indian settlement that was later abandoned.
-The Hohokam inhiabited the entire Tucson valley until about 1400 when they disappeared from the area.
-Some undocumented reports claim that the Mission of Ciru occupied this spot in the Valey Viejo.
+The Hohokam inhabited the entire Tucson valley until about 1400 when they disappeared from the area.
+Some undocumented reports claim that the Mission of Ciru occupied this spot in the Valley Viejo (Old Valley).

 That area was later settled in 1844 by Francisco Romero, who apparently built his homestead on the ancient Indian ruins.
 That angered the nearby Apaches who attacked his adobe frequently.
 The Tucson Citizen published an article in April 2008 about the Romero Ruins and the Hohokam people.